International School (Bellevue, Washington): History

 International School was founded in 1991 by Bellevue teachers.
 It was funded with a competitive $300,000 grant from the "Schools for the 21st Century" Commission.
 International School opened with 150 sixth and seventh graders in the fall of 1991, housed in an old elementary school.
 Later, the school was moved to its current location in an unused junior high in the Wilburton neighborhood.

 Academics

-Bellevue International offers a seven-year, seven-subject curriculum, in which students take seven years of humanities (language arts), international studies, math, science, physical education/health and fine arts.
+Bellevue International offers a seven-year, seven-subject curriculum, in which students take seven years of humanities (language arts), international studies, math, science, physical education/health, and fine arts.
 Additionally, students study French for 6–7 years, with the intention of achieving fluency, and ultimately studying subjects such as literature, history, and the Francophone world.
 Upper-year high school students may slightly adjust their course schedules to include Python, AP Computer Science, and/or AP Computer Science Principles.

-Advanced Placement (AP) courses that are available to all students, a few of which are mandatory.
+Advanced Placement (AP) courses are available to all students, a few of which are mandatory.
 These include: AP English Language, English Literature, Calculus AB, Calculus BC, World History, US History, American/Comparative Government, Physics 1, Physics C, Biology, Chemistry, Environmental Science, French Language, Computer Science, Computer Science Principles, and Studio Art (Drawing).